kingsdigitallab/alice-thornton/frontend/accessibility/index.md

 ## Preparation of this accessibility statement

 This statement was initally prepared on 7 July 2022.
-It was **last reviewed on 25 Februart 2024** by Geoffroy Noël.
+It was **last reviewed on 25 February 2025** by Geoffroy Noël.

-This website was last tested on 25 Februat 2025.
+This website was last tested on 25 February 2025.
 The test was carried out by KDL.

 We used this approach to decide on a sample of pages to test: